PolFerrandis/NBA_Journey_Project/README.md

 # The NBA Journey

-## Can we predict future NBA All Stars from their college performance?
+## Can we predict future NBA All Stars based on their College Basketball performance?